ryan-mcclue/musings/notes.md

 mostly use c but have access to cpp features when we want them, e.g. function overloading (same name, different signature)

-even though a 'new' language won't crash, it can still have buffer overruns

 note that >> will perform arithmetic shift, so not the same as a divide.